 Shortlist companies that are actually similar

-Shortlist companies that are actually similar and save these to a list.
+Users can shortlist companies that are actually similar and save these to a list via the “Actions” elliptical menu on the top-right of the Company Search table.
 Ideally, these should be companies that are similar, but are not direct competitors.

 4